 The Structure of Scientific Revolutions

 When Thomas Kuhn’s The Structure of Scientifc Revolutions appeared in 1962, it offered a radically new perspective on the history of science.
 It challenged the prevailing view that science develops by “accumulation” and argued instead that the history of science is marked by revolutionary “paradigm shifts.”
-In this seminar we will read selections from Kuhn’s seminal text, meeting to discuss its implications for the practice of science and the evolution of scientific knowledge.
-The readings develop a model for scientific revolutions from historical developments in the physical sciences, which will be discussed in relation to on-going revolutions within a variety of scientific disciplines, including geology, cosmology, genetics, and neuroscience.
+In this seminar we will read selections from Kuhn’s seminal book, meeting to discuss its implications for the practice of science and the evolution of scientific knowledge.
+The readings will develop a model for scientific revolutions from historical developments in the physical sciences, which will be discussed in relation to on-going revolutions within a variety of scientific disciplines, including geology, cosmology, genetics, and neuroscience.
 Together, we will examine the stages in the “life” of scientific ideas alongside a brief history of the scientists who shaped them.
 For a free copy of the book or to receive more information, please contact firstname.lastname@example.org.